 The checks specified in this document supplement the checks described in Edition 1.0.0 of S-158:100 (Universal Hydrographic Data Model Validation Checks).
 Both sets of validation checks, those described in S-158:100 as well as those defined in S-158:102, must be applied to test the validity of S-102 datasets and exchange sets.
 For datasets and exchange sets intended for use on ECDIS, additional cross-product checks, defined in S-158:98, must also be applied.

 The checks described are intended for production systems designed to produce S-102 datasets.
 The checks can be administered at any time during the production phase.
-All checks should be considered as warnings, even though more severe classifications are available, due to the status of the development and lack of experience with system use of S-102 datasets, it is considered premature to classify any checks as error or critical error at this time.
-All operators and spatial expressions are defined in Annex A.

 Conformance